AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * Creating Reward-Maximization-Based Adaptive Difficulty System

-  * Everytime an enemy is killed, the positive reward tells the model to "make more like this".
+  * Everytime an enemy is killed, the positive reward tells the model to "make more enemies similar to this".

   * If the player ignores or doesn't kill the enemy, the negative reward tells the model that "not interesting to the player" or "this is too hard for the player to kill".